coinspect/learn-evm-attacks/test/Access_Control/MBCToken/README.md

 ) external returns (uint amountA, uint amountB, uint liquidity);
 ```

-This will try to add liquidity to the pool where trades of `tokenA/tokenB` happen.
-The `amountADesired/amountBDesired` are the ideal ratio at which to add, while `amountAMin/amountBMin` work as slippage protection.
+This will try to add liquidity to the pool where trades of `tokenA/tokenB` happen. `amountADesired/amountBDesired` is the ideal amount of `A` and `B` to add, while `amountAMin/amountBMin` works as slippage protection.

 With that in mind, we can check the MBC Token `swapAndLiquifyStepv1()` function: